 2. Provide a Complete Demo Again

 Many customers usually opt for a demo before they decide to buy the product or service.
 However, it can be beneficial for the customer to see a repeat viewing of the demo, especially when using the product simultaneously.
 A complete demo refresher can be good for the customer to better understand the functionality of the product or service.

 It is better to provide customers with an option for training, so as to assist customers based on their knowledge and acquaintance with the product or service.
 Some customers might require basic training and some require specific feature training, so give them both options.

-Customers can adapt to a product or service easily, but it is valuable to provide regular feature training and webinars.
+Customers can adapt to a product or service easily, but it is valuable to provide regular feature training through online courses or webinars.
 For customers who already understand your product, let them bypass the training they don’t require and ask them to opt for new feature training or webinars.

 4. Encourage Customers Through Incentives